jeff5/very-slow-jython/src/site/sphinx/treepython/type+dispatch.rst

         };
     }

-Each handler enforces its singleton nature, and ensures that its dispatch table is filled.
+Each operation handler enforces its singleton nature, and ensures that its dispatch table is filled.
 Here is one handler for ``Double``: